 For post-baccalaureate students, graduate work toward a master’s degree is facilitated by agreements with the partnering departments that allow the student to begin on coursework before officially enrolling in the program.
 Per these agreements, students may remain in the College of Philosophy and Letters for up to two years before transferring to the graduate program.

-By mutual arrangement between the Aquinas Institute of Theology and the College of Philosophy and Letters, post-baccalaureate Jesuit students at SLU may begin graduate courses in theology and transfer credit toward an eventual master of divinity degree at a Jesuit theology center.
+By mutual arrangement between the Aquinas Institute of Theology and the College of Philosophy and Letters, post-baccalaureate Jesuit students at SLU take graduate courses in theology offered at the Institute of Theology.